Harry vs Piers is the classic tale of the prince vs the troll | Tom Peck

 Prince Harry, in other words, is having the case fought through him.

 But, as with his case against the Mail, it will not be the suffering of famous people that turns the case in the court of public opinion, where Harry is very deliberately choosing to fight it.
-Just as Millie Dowler’s voicemails in effect had the News of the World shut down, this time around we have already seen invoices sent from private investigators to the Mirror group newspapers, wanting payment for their voicemail services with regard to survivors of the 7/7 bombings, sent just six days after the bombing itself.
+Just as Milly Dowler’s voicemails in effect had the News of the World shut down, this time around we have already seen invoices sent from private investigators to the Mirror group newspapers, wanting payment for their voicemail services with regard to survivors of the 7/7 bombings, sent just six days after the bombing itself.

-All the public has thus far heard from Morgan is a tweet picture of the South Park Harry and Meghan piss take episode, in which the pair of them go on a “Worldwide Privacy Tour” angrily demanding privacy from people who aren’t even remotely interested in them and just want to be left alone.
+All the public has thus far heard from Morgan is a tweet picture of the South Park Harry and Meghan piss-take episode, in which the pair of them go on a “Worldwide Privacy Tour” angrily demanding privacy from people who aren’t even remotely interested in them and just want to be left alone.

 But, however irritating you might find them, the charge of hypocrisy is a tricky one.
 Selling your life story for money while suing news organisations who tried to steal it from you might not be entirely likeable behaviour – but is it really hypocritical?